lambdaclass/concrete/ROADMAP.md

    (currently 2nd ask).

-The corresponding local/CI gate work is scheduled as a globally numbered task below; this index carries no executable work.
+The corresponding local/CI gate work is scheduled as a stable-ID task below; this index carries no executable work.

 ## Phase 7: Standard Library And Core APIs